 Optimize all touchpoints and functions

 It’s critical to optimize emotional connection across all tasks and touchpoints—from product development and marketing to sales and service.
 Major investment areas are stores, online and omnichannel experiences, merchandising, and message targeting.

-There’s a lot of value left on the table and a tremendous opportunity to transform satisfied customers into emotionally connected ones, and when companies discover that, they find a new source of growth waiting to be tapped.
+There’s a lot of value left on the table and a tremendous opportunity to transform satisfied customer emotion connected ones, and when companies discover that, they find a new source of growth waiting to be tapped.
 It is important to take a systematic approach, and there is not a predefined formula to build a brand to make an emotionally connected customer.
-So it is vital to apply tactics, measure and learn lessons.
-It is also challenging to measure emotionally connected customers and growth of the organization.
+So it is vital to apply tactics, measure, and learn lessons.
+It is also challenging to measure emotionally connected customers and the growth of the organization.
 Some of the key metrics to be considered are lifetime value measures such as annual spending, churn, and tenure.

 Managing Director Analytics & Digital at Ayruz Datamarketing, He is the Co-Founder of Ayruz and MobME Wireless.
 He holds an MBA, Strategy and Entrepreneurship (University of Strathclyde) and B-Tech in Computer Science from Cochin University.